Nicholaihx/ETL-Excel-Statistical-Analysis-of-Data/README.md

 # SchoolProjects
-Projects on the way to completing the Data Analytics Diploma with honors at SAIT
+Class Projects while completing the Data Analytics Diploma with honors at SAIT